 Italian version

-His was a wealthy family in which both parents were of fundamentalist Christian faith, belonging to the Plymouth Brethren [1].
-After the death of his young sister at the age of eight, the family moved, and Crowley began attending private elementary and middle schools in Cambridge.
+His family was wealthy, and both of his parents were of the fundamentalist Christian faith, belonging to the Plymouth Brethren 1.
+Following the death of his younger sister at the age of eight, the family relocated, and Crowley began attending private elementary and middle schools in Cambridge.

-In 1895 Crowley enrolled at Trinity College in Cambridge, focusing on Humanities and English Literature; in the meantime, he continued his mountaineering career, climbing some peaks of the Swiss Alps.
-In 1897, according to some biographers, he became aware of his bisexual tendencies.
-Still in the same year, considering a diplomatic career in Russia for his future, he stayed in St. Petersburg to learn the language.
+In 1895, Crowley enrolled at Trinity College, Cambridge, where he focused on Humanities and English Literature.
+During this time, he continued his mountaineering adventures, climbing several peaks in the Swiss Alps.
+By 1897, some biographers note that he became aware of his bisexual tendencies.
+That same year, with an eye towards a potential diplomatic career in Russia, he stayed in St. Petersburg to learn the language.

-In 1898 he abandoned his studies at Cambridge, and after a brief illness, which forced him to meditate on the pointlessness of existence, he approached the occult sciences.
-In the same year, he met Julian L. Baker in Zermatt, Switzerland, a chemist interested in alchemy who later introduced him to the circle of the Hermetic Order of the Golden Dawn in London [2].
-Crowley began his learning path on ceremonial magic and the ritual use of drugs, progressing into the lower grades of the Golden Dawn.
-Still, because of his libertine attitudes and his declared bisexuality, he was refused entry to the Inner Circle.
-The group leader, MacGregor Mathers, will later admit him to the Grade of Adeptus Minor, but this will cause the split of the Order.
+In 1898, he abandoned his studies at Cambridge.
+Following a brief illness that prompted him to reflect on the pointlessness of existence, he turned to the occult sciences.
+That same year, he met Julian L. Baker in Zermatt, Switzerland.
+Baker was a chemist with an interest in alchemy, who later introduced him to the Hermetic Order of the Golden Dawn in London 2.
+Crowley began his journey into ceremonial magic and the ritual use of drugs, advancing through the lower grades of the Golden Dawn.
+However, due to his libertine attitudes and openly declared bisexuality, he was denied entry into the Inner Circle.
+The group’s leader, MacGregor Mathers, eventually admitted him to the Grade of Adeptus Minor, but this decision ultimately led to a split within the Order.

-In 1900 he embarked for Mexico.
-In Mexico City, he continued his practices of ceremonial magic and Enochian evocations [3], wrote some poetic compositions and climbed numerous peaks in the country, all above 5000 meters.
-In the following two years, he continued his travels, stopping in San Francisco, Hawaii, Japan, Hong Kong, Ceylon (Sri Lanka).
-In India, he devoted himself to the practice of Raja Yoga [4] and to frequenting monasteries.
-Reached by some mountaineers, he attempted to climb K2, but due to the ailments affecting the group, the expedition, having reached 6200 meters, gave up the summit.
+In 1900, he set off for Mexico.
+While in Mexico City, he continued his practice of ceremonial magic and Enochian evocations 3, He also wrote several poetic compositions and climbed numerous peaks throughout the country, each above 5,000 meters.
+Over the next two years, he travelled to San Francisco, Hawaii, Japan, Hong Kong, and Ceylon (now Sri Lanka).
+In India, he dedicated himself to practising Raja Yoga 4 and visiting monasteries.
+When a group of mountaineers approached him, he attempted to climb K2 with them.
+However, due to various ailments affecting the group, they abandoned the summit bid after reaching 6,200 meters.

-Towards the end of 1902, Crowley was in Paris, where he frequented the artistic milieu of the city, continuing to write poetic compositions.
-In 1903, on his return to his Scottish home in Moleskine, he married Rose Edith Kelly, daughter of the English portrait painter Sir Gerald Kelly, provoking the opposition of the bride’s family.
+Towards the end of 1902, Crowley was in Paris, immersing himself in the city’s artistic scene and continuing to write poetry.
+In 1903, upon returning to his Scottish home in Moleskine, he married Rose Edith Kelly, the daughter of the English portrait painter Sir Gerald Kelly.
+Rose’s family opposed this marriage.

-In 1904 Crowley and Rose arrived in Cairo.
-Crowley invoked the ancient Egyptian gods while studying Arabic and Islamic mysticism.
-During his stay, following the visions of his wife, he thought he was about to meet the god Horus [5].
-Sometime later, Crowley heard a disembodied voice named Aiwass, a messenger of Horus.
-He dictated The Book of the Law in the following three days, proclaiming that humanity was entering a new aeon of which Crowley would be the prophet.
-The Book of the Law will be the cornerstone of the religion he will found, Thelema (transliteration of the Greek θέλημα, will).
+In 1904, Crowley and Rose arrived in Cairo.
+While there, Crowley invoked ancient Egyptian gods and studied Arabic and Islamic mysticism.
+Following a series of visions his wife experienced, he believed he was destined to meet the god Horus 5.
+Shortly thereafter, Crowley heard a disembodied voice named Aiwass, who identified himself as a messenger of Horus.
+Over the next three days, Aiwass dictated The Book of the Law to Crowley, proclaiming that humanity was entering a new aeon and that Crowley would serve as its prophet.
+This book would become the cornerstone of the religion he founded, known as Thelema (derived from the Greek word θέλημα, meaning “will”).

-After some experiences with Abramelin rituals [6] and with hashish, following which he declared to have achieved samadhi, Crowley claimed to have been contacted again by Aiwass, who dictated two other texts to him.
-In November 1907, Crowley founded the A∴A∴ [7], an occult order based on the teachings of the Golden Dawn revised according to the dictates of Thelema.
-In 1909 he began the publication of the biannual The Equinox, the official magazine of the order.
-In the same year, he divorced his wife due to persistent alcoholism that would lead her following hospitalisation.
+After having some experience with Abramelin rituals 6 and hashish, during which he claimed to have achieved samadhi, Crowley stated that he was contacted again by Aiwass, who dictated two additional texts to him.
+In November 1907, Crowley founded the A∴A∴ 7, an occult order based on the teachings of the Golden Dawn, revised in accordance with the principles of Thelema.
+In 1909, he began publishing The Equinox, the order’s official biannual magazine.
+That same year, he divorced his wife due to her persistent alcoholism, which eventually led to her hospitalisation.

-Between 1909 and 1911, Crowley travelled to Algeria with his disciple and sexual partner Victor Neuburg, an English poet and writer, practising the rituals of Enochian magic.
-Meanwhile, his fame grew in his homeland due to the public representations of Rites of Artemis and Eleusis.
+Between 1909 and 1911, Crowley travelled to Algeria with his disciple and sexual partner, the English poet and writer Victor Neuburg, where they practised the rituals of Enochian magic.
+During this time, Crowley’s fame increased in his homeland due to public performances of the Rites of Artemis and Eleusis.

-In 1912, Crowley met Theodor Reuss, head of the German occult order Ordo Templi Orientis; together, they decided to reform the order by associating Thelemic elements.
-Fascinated by the OTO’s emphasis on sex magic, Crowley chose to incorporate rituals for anal sex.
-In 1913 he became a producer for a group of violinists who would perform in Moscow; according to some, it was a cover to spy on the revolutionary elements on the orders of British intelligence.
+In 1912, Aleister Crowley met Theodor Reuss, the head of the German occult order Ordo Templi Orientis (OTO).
+Together, they decided to reform the order by incorporating Thelemic elements.
+Crowley was fascinated by the OTO’s emphasis on sex magic and chose to include rituals that involved anal sex.
+In 1913, he became a producer for a group of violinists scheduled to perform in Moscow; some believe this was a cover for spying on revolutionary elements at the behest of British intelligence.

-In 1914 Crowley was in New York.
-He wrote for the American edition of Vanity Fair to earn a living and worked as a freelance for a famous American astrologer, Evangeline Adams.
-In 1915 he was employed as a writer by a Germanic spy for his pro-German propaganda activities.
-Still, Crowley was supposed to act as a double agent for British intelligence to retrieve information on the German situation.
-In the meantime, he continued to make propaganda for Thelema.
+In 1914, Aleister Crowley was living in New York City.
+To support himself, he wrote for the American edition of Vanity Fair and freelanced for a well-known American astrologer named Evangeline Adams.
+In 1915, Crowley was hired by a German spy to write for pro-German propaganda activities.
+However, he was also expected to act as a double agent for British intelligence, gathering information on the situation in Germany.
+During this time, he continued to promote his own philosophy of Thelema.

-Returning to London in 1920, he soon left for Paris; consulting the I Ching, he decided to found an abbey of Thelema in Cefalù, Sicily, which soon saw numerous followers gather.
-The days passed between evocative rituals and sexual magic practices; Crowley became addicted to heroin and cocaine, initially prescribed by his doctor for asthma problems.
-In 1923, following a smear campaign by the English press, the Mussolini government decided to expel him from Italy, and the abbey was abandoned.
+After returning to London in 1920, he left for Paris immediately.
+Consulting the I Ching, he decided to establish an abbey of Thelema in Cefalù, Sicily, which soon attracted numerous followers.
+The days were filled with evocative rituals and practices of sexual magic.
+However, Crowley became addicted to heroin and cocaine, initially prescribed by his doctor for asthma issues.
+In 1923, following a smear campaign by the English press, the Mussolini government expelled him from Italy, leading to the abandonment of the abbey.

-Between 1923 and 1929, Crowley, undermined in health, moved between Tunis and France to free himself from his addiction.
-In the meantime, he continued his sexual magic practices with numerous partners, both men and women.
-In 1928 he wrote his most significant work, Magick, choosing the old version of the word to distinguish true magic from illusionistic one.
+Between 1923 and 1929, Aleister Crowley, whose health was deteriorating, moved between Tunis and France in an effort to overcome his addiction.
+During this time, he continued his practices of sexual magic with a variety of partners, both men and women.
+In 1928, he authored his most significant work, “Magick,” deliberately using the older spelling of the word to differentiate genuine magic from illusionistic magic.

-In 1929 he was expelled from France for his bad reputation, and the same year he married Nicaraguan Maria Teresa Sanchez in London.
-In 1930 he moved to Berlin, then to Lisbon to meet the poet Fernando Pessoa [8]; here, he staged his death, only to reappear in Berlin a few weeks later to attend one of the exhibitions of his paintings.
-In 1935 he returned to London to undergo a further operation on his nasal cavities; in the same year, the London court declared his bankruptcy due to continued insolvency.
+In 1929, he was expelled from France due to his poor reputation.
+That same year, he married Nicaraguan Maria Teresa Sanchez in London.
+In 1930, he moved to Berlin and then to Lisbon to meet the poet Fernando Pessoa 8.
+While in Lisbon, he staged his own death, only to reappear in Berlin a few weeks later to attend one of his exhibitions.
+In 1935, he returned to London for another operation on his nasal cavities.
+During that same year, a London court declared him bankrupt due to ongoing insolvency.

-On 1 December 1947, at the age of 72, Crowley died of aggravated myocardial degeneration of pleurisy and chronic bronchitis.
-Only a dozen people attended the funeral, reading passages from the Gnostic Mass, the Book of the Law and the Hymn to Pan.
-His body was cremated, and the ashes were buried in New Jersey (USA) in the garden of the home of Karl Germer, Crowley’s successor at the helm of the OTO.
+On December 1, 1947, at the age of 72, Crowley passed away due to aggravated myocardial degeneration, pleurisy, and chronic bronchitis.
+Only a dozen people attended his funeral, during which passages were read from the Gnostic Mass, the Book of the Law, and the Hymn to Pan.
+His body was cremated, and the ashes were buried in New Jersey, USA, in the garden of Karl Germer’s home.
+Germer was Crowley’s successor at the head of the OTO.

 Bibliography of Aleister Crowley (in English)